KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Conclusion

 \section{Conclusion}

-We presented a publicly available large-scale object detection dataset in the maritime domain.
-Through this dataset, we aim to overcome the lack of large-scale datasets for object detection in the maritime domain.
-Our dataset contains 2,151,470 4K images with five maritime object classes for detection.
-Moreover, compared to other datasets, we have more diverse and difficult categories crucial to maritime object detection.
-We trained and evaluated our data on pre-trained state-of-the-art object detectors and achieved high accuracies.
-Our experiments demonstrated that our dataset performs better in two-stage detectors.
-Moreover, we show that our dataset can be used as a benchmark in the maritime domain for object detection.
-We aim to further expand our research to broader areas such as object detection, classification and image segmentation.
-Finally, we hope that this work will help researchers build more effective detectors in the maritime domain.
+We introduced a publicly available large-scale object detection dataset in the maritime domain.
+Our goal with this dataset is to address the scarcity of large-scale datasets for object detection in the maritime domain.
+The dataset comprises 186,419 4K images annotated with five maritime object classes for detection.
+In comparison to other datasets, our dataset includes a broader range of diverse and challenging categories essential for effective maritime object detection.
+We conducted training and evaluation using state-of-the-art pre-trained object detectors, achieving high accuracy in our experiments.
+Specifically, our dataset demonstrated superior performance in two-stage detectors.

-\begin{ack} This research was supported by the project titled “Development of Open Platform Technologies for Smart Maritime Safety and Industries” funded by the Korea Research Institute of Ships and Ocean Engineering (PES4450). \end{ack}